Protect dog paws on hot pavements featured image

 9. Wear Dog Socks As An Alternative to Protect Their Paws

-If you badly need to take your dog out, putting on good socks can be an alternative or last-minute solution.
+If you urgently need to take your dog out, wearing good socks can be a last-minute alternative.

-It's important to note, though, that sock soles are thinner than shoe soles, and your fido might get tempted to chew them.
+It's important to note, though, that sock soles are thinner than shoe soles, and your Fido might get tempted to chew them, so always keep an eye out!

 10. Toughen Their Paws on Cold Pavements

-Cooler times of the day are perfect for a stroll on the pavement because hard and rough surfaces can help toughen their pads.
+Cooler times of the day are perfect for a stroll on the pavement because hard and rough surfaces can potentially help toughen their pads, the same way you can develop calluses on your hands!

-As a result, they can have a natural resistance to heat and burns in the long run.
+As a result, your dog's paws can exhibit natural heat resistance and avoid burns in the long run.

-Therefore, the next time they step on warm pavement, their feet will not get burnt easily.
+This way, the next time they step on warm pavement, their feet will not be easily burned.

-How To Tell If Your Dog's Paws Are Burnt After Walking on a Hot Pavement
+Signs Your Dog's Paws Are Burned After Walking on a Hot Pavement

-It can be tricky to know since canines have a high pain tolerance.
+It can be tricky to know since canines tend to mask their pain.

-But the following signs may indicate that heat is already burning their paws.
+However, the following signs may indicate that heat is already causing burns on their paws:

 • Chewing or licking feet